KaanSezen1923/Face-Search-Streamlit-App/README.md

 ```

 ## Data Preparation
-Place the images you want to encode in a folder, e.g., `C:/Users/KAAN/Desktop/Data`.
+Place the images you want to encode in a folder, e.g., `Data`.

 Run the encoding script to generate the encoded data:
 ```bash